niemasd/History-of-Video-Games/history_video_games/timeline.md

 ## September 6, 2007
 The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in North America.

+(timeline-2007-09-07)=
+## September 7, 2007
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in South Korea.

 (timeline-2007-09-12)=
 ## September 12, 2007
 The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in Australia.